hexg1/DVWA-SQLi-Reports/reports/sqli/sqli-medium.md

 - Always validate and sanitize external data
 - Limit database user privileges
 - Monitor suspicious requests on the server side

+---
+> ⚠️ **Legal Disclaimer**
+>
+> All activities documented in this repository were performed **exclusively in controlled environments** specifically designed to be vulnerable (e.g., DVWA, TryHackMe, local labs).
+>
+> None of the techniques shown here were executed against real, public, or private systems without explicit authorization.
+>
+> This repository is intended **solely for educational and training purposes**.
+>
+> The author **assumes no responsibility** for any misuse of the information provided herein.

+---
+---